Douglas Kellner: Techno-capitalism

-Critical Postmodern Theory
+Critical postmodern theory

 Kellner describes Critical Postmodern Theory as a counteraction toward the Enlightenment ideals of social reason and progress under the terms of labor and economy.
 Essentially, Kellner reveals how many enlightenment ideas stem from the beginning stages of capitalism, such as instrumental rationality and capitalist labor processes.
-Critical Postmodern theory expresses the capitalistic influence within many social structures, such as bureaucracy and economy.
+Critical Postmodern theory expresses the capitalistic influence within many social structures, such as bureaucracy and the economy.